Top Democrat Pelosi denies party members retreating from Obamacare

 The outward image of cooperation has done little to hide concerns.
 Insurers and regulators worry that cheaper plans with fewer protections and less-robust coverage will entice younger and healthier consumers to buy them, leaving Obamacare's new online marketplaces with older, sicker beneficiaries who cost more to insure.

-The administration is looking at ways to insulate insurers from losses, but there has been no decision about what to do.
+The administration is looking at ways to insulate insurers from losses, though there has been no decision about what to do.

 "Under the rules of law of large numbers, which is what you get with actuarial science, the more people you have in the plan, generally the better the plan is.
 So excluding certain people from the plan creates certain issues," Nelson said.